Welcome! However you choose to spend your time with us, we're excited to share FortWhyte Alive with you.

 Spring: Consider wearing rainboots if the ground is wet.

-We’re currently transitioning cafe operators but you can learn more here.
 You are also welcome to bring food from home for your day at FortWhyte Alive.

 FortWhyte Alive has chosen not to sell food for, nor to allow the hand-feeding of animals on the property.
 We understand that many people visit us to experience a close encounter with nature.
 However, touching/feeding wild animals is contrary to keeping wildlife ‘wild.’